alovajs/alova/README.md

 ### Method object matcher
-When we finish processing some business, we need to call `invalidateCache`, `updateState`, `fetch` to invalidate the cache, manually update the cache, or re-pull data.
+When we finish processing some business, we need to call `invalidateCache`, `setCacheData`, `updateState` and `fetch` to invalidate cache, update cache, update state across pages, or re-pull data.
 There are generally two scenarios:
 1. The developer knows which request data needs to be manipulated.
 At this time, when calling the above three functions, a `Method` object can be directly passed in;
 2. The developer only knows the request that needs to operate a certain order bit, but is not sure which one.
 At this time, we can use the method of `Method` object matcher to filter out.